 Should You Get Your Shoreline Riprapped in Winter?

-Some shoreline companies sell their customers on the idea that the best time to get a shore riprapped is during the winter.
-The idea is they won’t have to drive through the grass and ruin your yard, and that they can just drive the dump truck over the frozen lake instead.
+Some shoreline companies and nearly all landscapers (both looking for winter cash flow) sell their customers on the idea that the best time to get a shoreline riprapped is during the winter.
+The idea is they won’t have to drive through the grass and ruin your yard, or perhaps there’s a steep slope down to your shoreline that prevents the use of equipment.
+Instead they convince their ill-informed clients that they can just drive the dump truck and equipment over the frozen lake instead.
+It “sounds” great!

 18 years ago or so, we would have agreed.
 Then we got wiser and started understanding our job better.

 Knowing what we know, we would never riprap a shoreline in winter.